jbridson/silverstripe-framework/docs/en/tutorials/4-site-search.md

 ## Summary

-This tutorial has demonstrated how easy it is to have full text searching on your site.
-To add search to a SilverStripe site add a search form, a results page, and you're done!
+This tutorial has demonstrated how easy it is to implement full text search on your site.
+To add search to a SilverStripe site, all you need to do is add a search form, a results page, and you're done!

 [Next Tutorial >>](5-dataobject-relationship-management)